dfinson/apifi/README.md

 4. PAGINATED_BATCH:
 	*Overview and output:*
 	Same as the above GET_PAGINATED_BATCH endpoint, but for the fact that the instances are all accessed *within the context of* the entity which has the collection.
 	*Input:*
 	- `owner`: The instance containing the collection to be added to.
 Must include ID.
 	- `PageRequest`: See GET_PAGINATED_BATCH
+5. PAGINATED_FREE_TEXT_SEARCH:
+	 *Overview and output:*
+	Same as the above `@WithApiFreeTextSearchByFields(...)` endpoint, but for the fact that the instances are all accessed *within the context of* the entity which has the collection.
+	*Input:*
+	- `owner`: The instance containing the collection to be added to.
+Must include ID.
+	- `PageRequest`: See GET_PAGINATED_BATCH